On Channel Reciprocity in Reconfigurable Intelligent Surface Assisted Wireless Network: Opportunities and Future Research Directions

 \subsection{Angle-Dependent Model}

 The design methods of RISs are often based on the resonant structures, which inherently makes the reflection/transmission coefficients of the unit cells of RISs angle-dependent\cite{MetaCL}.
 For example, the phase shift of the unit cells of RIS 1 in Fig. \ref{FabricatedRISs}(a) is highly sensitive to the angle of incidence\cite{RIS1}.
 Meanwhile, the measurement results in this article prove that RIS 1 is reciprocal.
 Therefore, angle-dependent regulation and electromagnetic reciprocity coexist for reciprocal RISs, which unveils that the reflection/transmission coefficient of each unit cell is reciprocal for the exchange of the angle of incidence and the angle of observation.
 In other words, the reflection/transmission coefficient is not only sensitive to the angle of incidence but also sensitive to the angle of observation.
-Based on the preliminary angle-dependent phase shifter model proposed in \cite{MetaCL}, a more tractable and reliable angle-dependent model for reciprocal RISs is urgently needed in order to authentically optimize and predict the performance of RIS-assisted wireless networks.
+Based on the preliminary angle-dependent phase shifter model proposed in \cite{MetaCL}, {\blc which only considers the dependence on the angle of incidence}, a more tractable and reliable angle-dependent model for reciprocal RISs is urgently needed in order to optimize and predict the performance of RIS-assisted wireless networks.